What Is Evangelism?

 These messengers spread the “good news” of Rome: the empire’s advanced culture, health care, economy, and safety.
 Caesar Augustus, the Roman ruler of the time, provided these desirable things—and the Romans referred to him as the son of God.
 After explaining all this, the evangelist would ask the people if they would join the empire.
 But this “generous” proposal was usually accompanied by a threat.
 Declining the offer would likely lead to invasion.

 The early church adapted the idea of evangelism to talk about the better news of Jesus and His very different kind of kingdom.
+They shared that Jesus, the one and only Son of God, brought a message of hope and salvation.
 They shared that Jesus, not Augustus, was the true Son of God, and that Jesus’ kingdom wasn’t built on violence and oppression.
 Instead, God’s kingdom is built through kindness, forgiveness, and true generosity.

 So, what is evangelism?
 For followers of Jesus, evangelism is about building God’s kingdom: a kingdom that’s bigger than any individual nation and makes the world more like heaven.
 That might sound like an intimidating job, but anyone can get involved.